electraone/datafiles/manual/src/downloads/hostapps.md

 # Management applications

-## ElectraOne Console
+## Electra One Console

-ElectraOne Console is an application to update Electra One MIDI Controller firmware and to display Electra's internal debugging messages.
+Electra One Console is an application to update Electra One MIDI Controller firmware and to display Electra's internal debugging messages.
 For more detailed information visit [ElectraOneConsole&nbsp;documentation](../electraoneconsole.md)

 We are currently working on the application installers.
 For now, you need to install the application manually by copying it to appropriate filesystem directories.